nutsdb/nutsdb/README.md

 ```
 ##### ZCard

-Returns the sorted set cardinality (number of elements) of the sorted set stored at key.
+Returns the sorted set cardinality (number of elements) of the sorted set stored at bucket.

 ```go
 if err := db.View(